 SPD Explorer's Post #322

 The Explorer’s Program has been in effect with the Sterling Police Department for 29 years, beginning in 1989.
-At the end of 2017, the Post had nine members ranging in age from 14 to 20 years old.
-Sergeant Russell Baca serves as the senior supervisor for the post, Detective Nicholas Cantrell serve as Post Advisor, and Officers Ryan Peterson and Spencer Kind serve as associate advisors with Chief Tyson Kerr as the Committee Chairman.
-All advisors work voluntarily with the Explorers on various projects, such as fingerprinting children, security projects, fund raisers, and aiding with traffic control at many community events.
+At the end of 2017, the Post had nine members ranging in age from 10 to 21 years old.
+Sergeant Russell Baca serves as the senior supervisor for the post, Detective Nicholas Cantrell serves as Post Advisor, and Officer Spencer Kind serves as associate advisor with Chief Tyson Kerr as the Committee Chairman.
+All advisors work voluntarily with the Explorers on various projects, such as fingerprinting children for Child ID Kits, security projects, fund raisers and aiding with traffic control at many community events.